edemko/nanopass/README.md

   must make its way through dozens of passes!

 Something I especially enjoy is that all this metaprogramming generates _bog-standard_ Haskell.
-The generated code doesn't use any language extensions, and the most sophisticated typeclass is uses is `Traversable`.
+The generated code doesn't use any language extensions, and the most sophisticated typeclass it uses is `Traversable`.
 The most sophisticated thing we do is pass a record of functions through a recursion, but in all cases this record is defined at the use-site, and so my hope is that inlining and simplification will get rid of any overhead relative to to plain pattern-matching.
 My expectation is that the resulting code will be fast because it is the style of code that the compiler most understands.